git-moss/DrivenByMoss-Documentation/KnownIssues.md

 For some limitations there are workarounds available:

+* The browser is support for devices and Reaper device presets.
+A browser window is simulated in Reaper.
 * **Scenes**: Scenes are emulated by range markers.
 Starting the n-th Scene triggers playback from the start of the n-th range marker.
 * **User Parameters**: On devices which support User Parameters, these control the Track FX parameters in Reaper.
 If a user mode is active and a new Track FX parameter is added, the user mode must be left and reentered to make the parameter work.
 * **Crossfader**: On devices which support a crossfader it controls the 1st track FX parameter on the master track.